waterdrops0/nm/README.md

 This repository is used for project management and coordination of initiatives related to the **Nouns ecosystem**.
 The primary purpose of this repository is to facilitate discussions, track proposals, and manage key governance and development activities for Nouns.

-## Nouns Meetings Overview
+## Nouncil Meetings Overview

 ### Purpose
-Nouns Management meetings serve as a forum for **contributors, governance participants, and developers** to discuss **technical and governance-related matters** affecting the Nouns ecosystem.
+Nouncil meetings serve as a forum for **contributors, governance participants, and developers** to discuss **technical and governance-related matters** affecting the Nouns ecosystem.
 These meetings cover **DAO governance, protocol development, treasury management, and community initiatives**.

 Meetings are held periodically, with topics covering:
 - **Governance**: Proposals, treasury decisions, and funding allocations.